 Strange Darling is mostly a two-hander between Gallner and Fitzgerald.
-However, there is wonderful support across the board, including Ed Begley Jr. and Barbara Hershey, even if the other characters never appear for more than a few minutes.
+However, there is wonderful support across the board, even if the other characters never appear for more than a few minutes.
 Gallner is a star.
 The camera loves him.
 Fitzgerald is also terrific, as she effectively navigates some extremely challenging scenes with an absolute authority that is a joy to watch.
-The merciless attention from the virtuoso direction of some of the long one-shot sequences would have decimated lesser performers, but the two leads soar.
+The merciless attention from the virtuoso direction and it’s punishingly long takes would decimate lesser performers, but the two leads soar.

 “Gallner is a star.
 The camera loves him.
 Fitzgerald is also terrific…”

 Speaking of actors, Ribisi proves to be a brilliant director of photography.
-The variety of film stocks used looks so rich that the image resembles Technicolor at times, so much so that I wonder if digital color grading was used in post-production.
-But that would presumably undermine the very aesthetics described in that opening title, so presumably, everything on screen is all au natural.
+The variety of film stocks used looks so rich that the image resembles Technicolor at times, so much so that I thought digital color grading may have been used in post-production.
+But that would kind of undermine the very aesthetics described in that opening title, so presumably everything on screen is unaltered.

 Strange Darling is quite the trip.
 Gallner and Fitzgerald excel and help audiences buy into everything that happens.
 The tension is ever-present and amps up nicely.
 Mollner’s eye for detail and pacing, when coupled with Ribisi’s cinematography, create a visually hypnotic thriller.